youwen5/web/routes/+now.typ

 #import "@preview/html-shim:0.1.0": *

 #show: html-shim.with(
-  date: datetime(day: 25, year: 2025, month: 5),
+  date: datetime(day: 4, year: 2025, month: 9),
   title: "Now",
-  location: "Santa Barbara, California",
+  location: "San Francisco, California",
   meta-description: "A now page, aka an answer to \"what have you been up to lately?\"",
   enable-comments: true,
 )